fabrice102/ecfft-group/README.md

-# ECFFT algorithms on the BN254 base field
+# ECFFT algorithms on various prime-order fields and groups

+**IMPORTANT DISCLAIMER: This code is provided as is, without warranty of any kind, express or implied.
+It has not been audited nor fully tested.
+Use at your own risk.**

 This crate implements structs and traits for the ECFFT algorithms from the paper [Elliptic Curve Fast Fourier Transform (ECFFT) Part I: Fast Polynomial Algorithms over all Finite Fields](https://arxiv.org/abs/2107.08473)